 You could be:

-- carrying out surveys and mapping sites using global positioning systems (GPS)
+- carrying out surveys, risk assessments, environmental impact assessments and mapping sites using global positioning systems (GPS)

 - using computer-aided design (CAD) and digital imaging software to produce 3D models of sites